top of page

 Wild Horse Management Group Obtains Ownership of Wild Horse Herd

-For the past ten-years, Ethologist William E. Simpson II has been living-among and studying a herd of wild (feral) horses in the wilderness on the California side of the Oregon-California border.
+For the past eleven-years, Ethologist William E. Simpson II has been living-among and studying a herd of 200 cultural-heritage horses in the wilderness on the California side of the Oregon-California border.

-This herd were considered as wild (feral) horses by the Siskiyou County Agricultural Commissioner.
-In its formal letter to Mr. Simpson, the County Agricultural Commissioner recognizes the work that Mr. Simpson has done over the past many years in the oversight, care and study of the local horses.
+This herd were considered as 'feral' (without ownership) horses by the Siskiyou County Agricultural Commissioner who under CA Law has jurisdiction over all feral horses in Siskiyou County, CA. In its formal letter to Mr. Simpson, the County Agricultural Commissioner recognizes the work and significant cash investments that Mr. Simpson has made over the past many years in the oversight, care and study of the local horses.

 Simpson has been studying the local wild horses using an observational method he calls the ‘Goodall Method’ in honor of Dr. Jane Goodall, who pioneered the paradigm of close-observational study as an embedded human observer during her 1960’s study of the apes in Gombe Africa.